Lord225/pcmd-plugin/README.md

 * me - gives you PCMD block with selector set to nick of player
 * all - gives you PCMD block with selector set to `@a[distance=..100]`

+In JSON format you are allowed to use text decoration, hover events and links.
+So you can make pawsome logging for your machines.

 ## Examples
-In JSON format you can specify any
 ```
 /pcmd me &7 Hello World
 /pcmd all Hello, world!